Hell's Kitchen, Manhattan: Schools

 The Success Academy Charter Schools group opened an elementary school, Success Academy Hell's Kitchen, in the High School of Graphic Communication Arts building in 2013.

 The Roman Catholic Archdiocese of New York operates Catholic schools in Manhattan.
 The Holy Cross School served the Hells Kitchen/Times Square area.
-Circa 2011 it had about 300 students.
+In 2011, it had about 300 students.
 Some students originated from areas outside of New York City and outside New York State.
 In 2013 the archdiocese announced that the school was to close.
-The school had the possibility of remaining open if $720,000 in pledges to the school were obtained, and the school community almost got to the number; however, the school was to be closed anyway.
+The school had the possibility of remaining open if $720,000 in pledges to the school were obtained, and the school community almost got to the number.
+However, the school was closed anyway.

 Library

 The New York Public Library (NYPL) operates the Columbus branch at 742 10th Avenue.
-The Columbus branch was founded in 1901 as the Columbus Catholic Club's collection, and it became an NYPL branch four years later.
+The Columbus branch was founded in 1901 as the Columbus Catholic Club's collection, and it became an NYPL branch in 1905.
 The current Carnegie library building opened in 1909 and was renovated in 2004–2005.